Akshay-D-Patil/Google-Trends-and-Stock-Market/README.md

 Author: Akshay Patil

 Description:
-Making use of Google Trend Index of specific keywords to classify the Dow Jones Market index based on weekly returns.
+Making use of Google Trend Index of specific keywords to classify the Dow Jones Market index based on weekly log returns.